- Judge keeps bail at $10M, but defendant is already under a Massachusetts sentence

-Christian Karl Gerhartsreiter, 50, is accused of killing John Sohus, who was 27 when he vanished with his wife, Linda, in 1985.
-His dismembered remains were found nine years later as workers dug a backyard pool at a home his mother used to own in San Marino, California.
+The dismembered remains of John Sohus, who was 27 at the time of his 1985 disappearance, were found in 1994 by workers installing a pool at a home his mother once owned in San Marino, California.

-Linda Sohus, then 28, has never been found.
+The whereabouts of the dead man's wife, Linda Sohus, are unknown.
 Except for a few postcards that appeared to have been mailed by the couple from Paris in 1985, her friends and family have not heard from her.

 Gerhartsreiter came to the United States from Germany in 1978, according to testimony at his trial for kidnapping.
 After spending a few years in Connecticut, he moved to Wisconsin, where he married in a green card arrangement using his true name.